 Halloween is no exception.
-Families cruising with during the months of September and October are in for a treat!
-Three of the four Disney ships (Disney Wonder is getting re-imagined this fall) are celebrating Halloween with special events and activities for cruise guests.
+Families cruising with during the months of September and October are in for a treat.
+All four Disney ships are celebrate Halloween with special events and activities for cruise guests.

 So if your family cruising around the Bahamas or the Caribbean, you might want to take note of the following travel tips before you set sail.